willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 of interest resides.
-All other neurons in the layer of the chosen neuron are set to zero to produce a one-hot CNN code which is used as input to the deconvolutional network that progressively inverts the operation of the original network until the CNN code has been fully inverted back into an image.
+All other neurons in the layer of the chosen neuron are set to zero to produce a one-hot CNN code which is used as input to the deconvolutional network that progressively inverts the operation of the original network until the CNN code is fully inverted back into an image.
 The resulting image retains aspects of the original image in areas that contribute to the activation of the chosen neuron.
 To invert a convolutional layer $l_c$, a corresponding convolutional layer $l_c'$ is constructed in the deconvolutional network